4 Tips To Help You When Laying Your Edges (Baby Hairs)

 4. Tie it down

-You’re done laying them but you are not done.
-To ensure they stay flat all day long, grab a scarf and tie around the edge of your hair.
-This does not only ensure they stay flat, but it also cleans up the excess and leaves your edges neat.
+You’re done laying them, but you are not done.
+To ensure they stay flat all day long, grab a scarf and tie it around the edge of your hair.
+This not only ensures they stay flat, but it also cleans up the excess and leaves your edges neat.

 Contrary to whatever you’ve been told, you can lay your natural hair down.
 It does not have to be relaxed.